 If a provider plans to permanently close a service location, there are several steps which must be taken.
-Required forms, such as the DP 1061 (Provider Closure Notification Form), instructions, and tip sheets mentioned below can be found at Provider Closure Notification Qualification and Enrollment - MyODP.
+Required forms, such as the DP 1061 (Provider Closure Notification Form), instructions, and tip sheets mentioned below can be found at Provider Qualification and Enrollment - MyODP.

-- 1. Per the 55 Pa.
+- Per the 55 Pa.
 Code Chapter 6100, a service location closure is a valid reason for involuntary transfer or change of provider (55 Pa.
 Code § 6100.303).
 If a provider plans to permanently close a service location, the provider must issue written notice as required by 55 Pa.
 Code § 6100.304 for the individual(s) for whom they are planning to discharge from services, including individuals on the Order of Return list. - 2.
-The provider should refer to the HCSIS Provider Access Updates Tip Sheet for how to remove the service location from HCSIS. - 3.
+The provider should refer to the HCSIS Provider Access Updates Tip Sheet for how to remove the service location from HCSIS.

 The assigned AE should also be informed of the planned service location closure, in addition to any other AEs with individuals who have authorizations at the service location.

-The provider must comply with all applicable Chapter 6100 regulations regarding transition to a new provider ( $\S\S6100.301 - 307$ ).
+The provider must comply with all applicable Chapter 6100 regulations regarding transition to a new provider (\S 6100.301 - 307).
 After everyone has transitioned out of the service location (if applicable) and no one is receiving services in the facility:

-The provider must fill out the Approved Program Capacity (APC) and Noncontiguous Form request to close the service location (Sections A & B) and submit this to the Regional Waiver Capacity Manager.

-2. Providers must notify ODP's Licensing Unit of the service location's closure and complete the "PROMISe Provider Service Location Change Request" form.

-3. The Regional Waiver Capacity Manager will decide on the APC and

-Noncontiguous Form and will email the form back to the provider.
+- The provider must fill out the Approved Program Capacity (APC) and Noncontiguous Form request to close the service location (Sections A & B) and submit this to the Regional Waiver Capacity Manager. - 2.
+Providers must notify ODP's Licensing Unit of the service location's closure and complete the "PROMISe Provider Service Location Change Request" form. - 3.
+The Regional Waiver Capacity Manager makes a determination on the APC and Noncontiguous Form and will email the form back to the provider.

-If there are any questions that arise during this process, please contact your regional ensure compliance with all regulatory requirements, including that you included the required content in the discharge notice.
+If there are any questions that arise during this process, please contact your regional ODP office.
+The ODP regional office will review with you the steps taken and planned to ensure compliance with all regulatory requirements, including that you included the required content in the discharge notice.